jatin-pathangi/Network_Topology/README.md

    See the License for the specific language governing permissions and limitations under the License.

-#Readme
+#What does this tool do?
    This tool creates a network topology between virtual machines based on a config file in JSON format present in the 'conf' directory.

    VMs can either be switch VMs or standard Linux VMs.
-Currently uses KVM as the hypervisor and can be easily extended for using other hypervisors.
+It currently uses KVM as the hypervisor and can be easily extended for using other hypervisors.
    It supports both Linux bridge and OpenVSwitch bridge as the network bridges for interconnecting the VMs.